inf112-v19/Blodige-roboter/Manuel Testing Instructions.md

 * Map should zoom when scrolling
 * Map should zoom in when pressing +
 * Map should zoom out when pressing -
 * Map should move around when pressing and dragging

+### Visualizing current state
+* Robot should always face its direction and movement should be in that direction (remember backing up is legal)